capitalone/Particle-Cloud-Framework/docs/source/concepts/concepts.rst

-Particle Cloud Framework is a cloud resource provisioning framework whose key features include being fully customizable and extensible, callable by code, and does not require manually maintaining states of resources.
+Particle Cloud Framework is a cloud resource provisioning framework whose key features include being fully customizable and extensible, callable by code, and automatically maintains the states of cloud resources.
 This unique combination leads to new ways of thinking about cloud infrastructure and its relation to not only applications, but software development in general.